StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <p align="justify">

-On or around 1990, Jerry Mahlman, then director of GFDL, gave a talk at UPenn physics concerning the science of climate warming.
+On or around 1990, Jerry Mahlman, then director of GFDL, gave a talk at UPenn physics concerning earth system science.
 I recall putting his name on a note in my desk after the talk, along with "interesting stuff".
 I then returned to the matters at hand, which involved completing my PhD and getting a postdoc.

 <br> <br>